great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx.py set up"
    ```

-   The sample data that has been retrieved as a Batch will be used to test the Expectations that are created later in this guide.
+   The sample data that has been retrieved will be used to test the Expectations that are created later in this guide.

 3. Create an Expectation.

    Expectations are fundamental components of GX.
 They allow you to explicitly define the state that your data should conform to.

-   Since the provided sample data corresponds to paid taxicab trips, some assumptions can be made about what the content of that data should look like.
+   The provided sample data is a table of paid taxicab rides.
+Knowing that lets you assume some things about what the content of that data should look like.
 For example, it wouldn't make sense for the passenger count to be zero, since at least one passenger needs to be present to purchase the ride.
-Additionally, the taxicabs in question should not seat more than six individuals.
+Additionally, the taxicabs in question should not have room to seat more than six passengers.

    The following code defines an Expectation that the contents of the column `passenger_count` in the provided data consist of a value ranging from `1` to `6`: